nus-cs2103-AY2324S2/forum/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Requesting for help
-about: Template for seekling help
+about: Template for seeking help
 title: ''
 labels: 'type-HelpRequest :sos:'
 assignees: ''